buyutu/al-folio/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: # Materials for courses you taught.
-Replace this text with your description.
+description: If you can't explain it simply, you don't understand it well enough.
 nav: true
 nav_order: 5
 ---